 Advanced study of exercise physiology, focusing on applied principles, approaches, and methods supported by research and clinical practice.
-Emphasis on increased understanding of the relationship between theoretical concepts and practical skills with clinical and biological applications.
-Prerequisites: ENGL 102, EXSC 305.
+Emphasis on advanced understanding of the relationship between theoretical concepts and practical skills with clinical and biological applications.
+Prerequisite: EXSC 305.
 Course Lab Fee: \$75.00.